caltechlibrary/newt/README.md

 Databases have been used to generate web pages since the early web.
 Databases are well suited to managing data.
 When the web became dynamic, databases continued to be use for data persistence.
 By 1993 the web as an application platform was born[^2] and with it a good platform for providing useful organizational software.

 By the mid 1990s the Open Source databases MySQL and Postgres were popular choices for building web applications.
 It is important to note neither MySQL or Postgres spoke HTTP[^3].
 To solve this problem many people wrote software in languages like Perl, PHP and Python that ran inside the popular Apache web server.
 It was a pain to setup but once setup relatively easy to build things that relied on databases.
 This led the web to explode with bespoke systems for curating and distributing web content.
 By the late 1990s and the early 2000s the practice of "mashing up" sites (i.e. content reuse) became the rage.
 As this increased in popularity web systems specialized further to cater to reuse.
 [Yahoo Pipes](https://en.wikipedia.org/wiki/Yahoo!_Pipes) was a very interesting expression of the "mashup culture"[^4].
 Yahoo Pipes inspired Newt's data pipelines.
 Specialization has continued ever since.
 Some of these systems have become less bespoke.
 Eventual bespoke systems gave way to common use cases[^5].
 A good example of a common use case is Apache's [Solr](https://solr.apache.org) search engine.
-Another example was the in-house bespoke content systems gave way to systems like [Drupal](https://drupal.org) and [WordPress](https://wordpress.org).
+Another example was the bespoke content management systems gave way to systems like [Drupal](https://drupal.org) and [WordPress](https://wordpress.org).

 [^2]: Web applications proceeded to eat all the venerable green screen systems they could find.
 Eventually they and their corporate sponsors invented the surveillance economy we have today.
 Sometimes "good ideas" have terrible consequences.
 Making it easier to produce custom web applications should always be done keeping in mind the necessity for humane and inclusive use.
 Newt can be both part of a solution but also be used to exacerbate human problems.
+Develop with consideration for others.

 [^3]: HTTP being the protocol the communicates with.
 Essentially at the time RDBMS spoke a dialect of SQL as the unifying language.
 The web of the time understood HTML and to a certain degree XML.
 By 2000 people were looking for something simpler than XML to move structured data about.
 [JSON](https://en.wikipedia.org/wiki/JSON) quickly became the answer.